Special privacy rules for specific areas and issues

 The Privacy Act puts restrictions on government departments, businesses and other organisations that assign identifying numbers and other tags (“unique identifiers”) to people who deal with them.

 A “unique identifier” includes any number, tag or reference that’s assigned to you by an organisation for their operational purposes.
-Examples include your IRD number, your driver’s licence number, your passport number and the client number assigned to you by your bank.
-Your name isn’t a “unique identifier” for this purpose.
+This includes, for example, your IRD number, your driver’s licence number, your passport number and the client number assigned to you by your bank.
+However, your name isn’t a “unique identifier” for this purpose.

 An organisation can only assign a unique identifier to you if this is necessary for it to carry out its functions efficiently.
 It must also take reasonable steps to make sure that unique identifiers are assigned only to individuals whose identities are clearly established.